Algebra and Hilbert space structures induced by quantum probes: Main results

-We now present six central theorems about the structure of the dynamical Lie algebra, as well as that of the space ${\mathcal H}_E$.
-Before presenting them, let us introduce a few terms. \begin{itemize} \item The {\it connected algebra} $L_c$ is the smallest ideal of $L$ which includes $\{Id_E\}\otimes {\rm su}({\rm dim}\mathcal H_S)$, i.e.
+We now present five central theorems about the structure of the dynamical Lie algebra, as well as that of the space ${\mathcal H}_E$.
+Before presenting them, let us introduce a few terms. \begin{itemize} \item The {\it connected algebra} $L_c$ is the smallest ideal\footnote{The ideal $L'$ of a Lie algebra $L$ is a subspace of $L$ such that it cannot be expanded by taking commutators between $L'$ and $L$, i.e. $L'\supseteq[L,L']$.} of $L$ which includes $\{Id_E\}\otimes {\rm su}({\rm dim}\mathcal H_S)$, i.e.

 where $\mathcal L(\mathcal S)$ indicates a set of all real linear combinations of the elements in $\mathcal S$.